Jump to topic

 Resources

-Workday is Penn State’s Human Resources and Payroll system that includes Benefits, payroll, time tracking, absence management, performance appraisals, staffing, recruiting and talent management functionality.
-This is the site you manage your day-to-day needs with your supervisor, including accessing your paychecks, requesting time off and much more.
-This site will require your Penn State log in credentials.
+Workday is Penn State’s Human Resources and Payroll system and houses your individual employee accounts, including access to your timesheets, paystubs, leave calendar, benefit elections and much more.
+This site will require your Penn State login credentials.

 The Payroll Office is responsible for processing payroll payments and withholdings for all Penn State employees.
 You will be able to find the most current payroll schedule here.

-The campus maps page contains directions and a map to the College of Medicine, including a map of the campus and key locations.
+The campus maps page contains directions and a map of the College of Medicine and other key locations.

 Forwarding your Penn State email to your Penn State Health email inbox will help ensure you do not miss any important communications.